 Please contact the Registrar/Executive Director, Stephanie Gordon at email@example.com, if you have any questions or concerns about this or any other CASLPM matter.

 The CETP exam was based on the CAASPR National Competency Profiles.
 The Competencies were developed over a lengthy period by working groups composed of new and experienced audiologists and speech-language pathologists, educators, regulators, representatives of Speech-Language and Audiology Canada and Canadian Academy of Audiology, and expert consultants.
 CAASPR provided blueprints for the CETP Exam.
 To view the National Competency Profiles and the CETP Exam Blueprints please click here.

 Once the CETP exam resumes , the applicant process will be as follows:

 - Applicants should consult the CAASPR Application Guide for further information regarding the CAASPR application process and documents that must be provided to meet Exam eligibility requirements

 - Once approved for exam eligibility, Exam candidates will receive further information regarding examination enrollment via the email address they provide in their CAASPR Portal account.

 - Additional examination information is available in the Examination Candidate Handbook and on the CAASPR website.

 - CAASPR will provide further information updates via the CAASPR website and to approved examination candidates via their CAASPR portal provided email.

-CAASPR and the Exam administrator are committed to ensuring that the national examination adheres to principles of fairness, privacy, psychometric integrity, security and safety.
+CAASPR and the Exam administrator remain committed to ensuring that the national examination adheres to principles of fairness, privacy, psychometric integrity, security and safety.
 For more information about the exam, please see the CAASPR CETP FAQs.